tnc-ca-geo/video-importer/README.md

 An example of the structure of these functions can be found in the [`hooks_template.py`](hooks_template.py) file, or below in the following 3 subsections.

 #### `register_camera` Function

-Some services require that cameras be registered with the service before submitting the videos for processing.
-So the video-importer calls the `register_camera` function defined in the hooks-module you specify.
+Some services require that cameras be registered with the service before submitting the videos for processing, so the `import_video.py` program calls the `register_camera` function defined in the hooks-module you specify before sending any videos from that camera for segmentation.
 If no camera registration is required, then the `register_camera` function can return a unique ID for the camera, even if the ID is simply the camera name.
 The importer uses this camera ID to keep track of which video files have been processed for particular cameras.